AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/manage-issues/delete-issues.md

 # Delete issues

-You can delete issues or requests in&nbsp;Adobe Workfront if you have the correct access and permissions to do so.
+You can delete issues or requests in Adobe Workfront if you have the correct access and permissions to do so.

 >[!TIP]
 >